 Practiced for more than four thousand years, Traditional Chinese Medicine, or “TCM” for short, is one of the oldest medical systems in the world.
 It combines several healing modalities such as Acupuncture, Chinese herbal therapy, Cupping, Tui-Na massage and Moxibustion.
 TCM focuses on restoring and maintaining balance and harmony in the body’s energy systems.
-The core principle behind treatment is to heal the patient as a whole, treating the root cause of the illness rather than just its symptoms.
+The core principle behind the treatment is to heal the patient, treating the root cause of the illness rather than just its symptoms.

 In addition, TCM and Acupuncture is an effective adjunct therapy for women undergoing ART (Assisted Reproductive Technologies) such as IVF (In Vitro Fertilization).
-Receiving acupuncture treatments just before and soon after the ART procedure will help strengthen the woman’s body and her ability to conceive and hold the pregnancy.
+Receiving acupuncture treatments just before and soon after the ART procedure will help strengthen the woman’s body and ability to conceive and hold the pregnancy.

 The main goal is to balance the energetic systems of the Liver and Kidney.
 There may be some other underlying issues affecting these two systems that will also need to be addressed.
 As with all TCM and Acupuncture treatments, we begin with observing the patient as a whole, taking into account her past history and lifestyle habits, any physical or emotional stressors she’s currently dealing with, and then finally determining the root cause (or causes) of her disorder.
-In TCM we treat the root cause of illness, not just its signs and symptoms.
-This approach benefits the woman’s overall health often resulting in the treatment of other seemingly unrelated issues.
+In TCM, we treat the root cause of illness, not just its signs and symptoms.
+This approach benefits the woman’s overall health, often resulting in the treatment of other seemingly unrelated issues.

 Some menstrual disorders that TCM and Acupuncture can treat: